 Remember, everyone is unique, so consider your friend’s personality, preferences, and needs when offering encouragement.
 Small acts of kindness and genuine support can make a significant difference in their life.

 Seek the opportunity to look at the calling/anointing of your friends.
-I mentioned earlier in the study how nice it would be to have a friend group with different spiritual gifts: from Ephesians 4:11, “It was He (Jesus) who gave some to be (1) apostles, some to be (2) prophets, some to be (3) evangelists, and some to be (4) pastors and (5) teachers.”
+As we discussed in our online Bible study, it would be to have a friend group with different spiritual gifts: from Ephesians 4:11, “It was He (Jesus) who gave some to be (1) apostles, some to be (2) prophets, some to be (3) evangelists, and some to be (4) pastors and (5) teachers.”